Instagram Twitter YoutubeFacebook

 Is PrEP safe?

-If you’re thinking about getting PrEP from outside the NHS, it’s important that you talk to an adviser from a sexual health clinic.
+If you’re thinking about purchasing PrEP privately , it’s important that you talk to an adviser from a sexual health clinic.
 They will support you to use the treatment safely and provide necessary tests.

 In the studies that have been performed across the world, no participants contracted HIV as long as they took their PrEP correctly.